DateJune 5, 2013

 You and your team may also be moments away from amazing success.
 Your job as the CEO, Owner, or President, is to make sure they are ready, and that no one gets off-track or gives up before seeing the results of their efforts.
 Too many companies stop just short of fame because they did not have a shared vision, a clear plan, and a team that could make it happen.

 The members of our Top Executive Forums have achieved success through a combination of great technology, passionate team members, and determination.
 This has allowed them to cross the $10 MM annual sales threshold, and most are pushing the $100 MM level.
-This success has them facing the need to move from being a small business, to creating an organization that is prepared for leaps in growth.
-Now, more that ever, they are focused on the things that will help them capture the opportunities that lay before them.
+This success has them facing the need to move from being a small business to creating an organization that is prepared for leaps in growth.
+Now, more than ever, they are focused on the things that will help them capture the opportunities that lay before them.
 One such member is Michael Schneider of A-1 Locksmith.

 Know what you Want

-The late Steven Covey taught us to begin with the end in mind, because if you can see what it looks like, you can make it.
+The late Steven Covey taught us to begin with the end in mind because if you can see what it looks like, you can make it.
 Too many companies just keep moving ahead and seem to be happy that they are just moving; “I’m not sure where we are going, but we are making record time.”

 A1-Locksmith has been serving the DFW area since 1949 and has built a reputation as a service company you can trust.
 Their growth has led them to add more locations and field technicians, as well as new product lines and services to meet the needs of the market.
-Michael Schneider is a CEO that is focused on creating a team that keeps the culture and vision alive as they continue to grow and meet the needs of their customers.
+Michael Schneider is a CEO that is focused on creating a team that keeps the culture and vision alive as they continue to grow and meets the needs of their customers.
 Staying true to the level of service and trust that made A-1 great, is Michael’s focus as he adjusts the product offerings and retail locations required to meet the needs of a changing market.

 Cast a Clear Vision

-Michael took over as CEO of this family owned business, and is setting a vision for the future that will build on the foundation laid by their founder Joe East.
+Michael took over as CEO of this family-owned business and is setting a vision for the future that will build on the foundation laid by their founder Joe East.
 A-1 Locksmith has built their reputation by providing trusted service and reliable products.
 Michael has created a vision of where the company is going, so his team (most of who have been there much longer than Michael) will follow him with the same passion and commitment as they have Joe for the last 60 years.

 Michael added new technologies that have helped their market connect to all of the Joe East Enterprise offerings, including commercial and home security systems and safes.
 While doing this, he continues to share a vision of where A-1 is going and how they will get there, so his team feels engaged and able to follow.
 Change can be a hard thing for employees to handle, your goal as the CEO is to clearly communicate a path you are leading the team, so they not only give you a full days work, but also do it with a passion that encourages other employees to follow, and lets your customers see you truly care about their business.